pointybeard-archives/omnipay-nabtransact/README.md

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements NAB Transact support for Omnipay.

-**IMPORTANT: This is a very early alpha release and is likely to be buggy.
-Please do not use this in production environments.**
+**IMPORTANT: This is a very early alpha release, so it's pretty rough, and is likely to be buggy.
+Please do not use this in production environments.
+If anyone wants to help me out, that would be awesome.**

 ## Installation